Heterogeneous Treatment Effect Bounds under Sample Selection with an Application to the Effects of Social Media on Political Polarization: Large Sample Properties and Lemmas

 \subsection{Proof of Theorem \ref{thm_strongApprox1} and Theorem \ref{thm_uniformInf1}}

-First we introduce some auxiliary definitions.
-Then we provide a joint uniform linearization result for the series process for the bounds and its remainder.
-This is then used to derive a strong approximation result for the whole series process under correct specification.
-We then prove an equivalent result for the weighted bootstrap up to some logarithmic terms.
-We then show the uniform asymptotic size control of the suggested confidence bands for the treatment effect under the correct specification.
+First, we introduce some auxiliary definitions.
+Second, we provide a joint uniform linearization result for the series process for the bounds and its remainder.
+Third, we derive a strong approximation result for the whole series process under correct specification.
+Fourth, we then provide an equivalent result for the weighted bootstrap up to some logarithmic terms.
+At last, we prove the uniform asymptotic size control of the suggested confidence bands for the treatment effect under the correct specification.